samuellam123/Cook4Good/README.md

 # Cook4Good

-A revolution to how you cook.
+A revolution on how you cook.